- What is a Nano Aquarium?

 - These kits often consist of a multi-stage or internal filter with a cover/ hood and basic LED light.

 - Nano aquarium kits differ from starter tank kits because you will want to purchase substrate, decoration, and any additional equipment you like, such as a heater.

 - There are various available capacities ranging from 0.5 to 30 gallons, and in many shapes and materials.

 These are the perfect kits for keeping a Betta fish with some tank mates, and larger nano’s are ideal for a Beta sorority or a small school of fancy goldfish.
-You do not have to buy a premium nano kit for a simple freshwater tank, but if you’re intrigued in a more intricate setup, you might need higher quality equipment.
+You do not have to buy a premium nano kit for a simple freshwater tank, but if you’re intrigued by a more intricate setup, you might need higher-quality equipment.

 Nano reef aquariums

 One of the most arduous to design and manage is the nano reef tank.
 Small reef tanks are suitable for showing off a small collection of coral frags and tiny reef fish like clownfish or goby.

 These marine tanks usually contain a small sump system for biological filtration and a high-quality light to support the development of hard and soft corals.

 You might easily see saltwater-ready nano kits with some basic equipment.